ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   lists.

 - Upgrade and rollback procedures: Manifest processing can be disruptive.
-Operators SHOULD plan for safe upgrade and rollback procedures, including verification of manifests prior to execution, mechanisms for retry, and consideration of partial failure modes.
+Operators should plan for safe upgrade and rollback procedures, including verification of manifests prior to execution, mechanisms for retry, and consideration of partial failure modes.

-- Transport and deployment-specific concerns: TEEP is transport agnostic.
-See {{transport}} for requirements that apply to transport bindings, and see the HTTP binding draft {{I-D.ietf-teep-otrp-over-http}}
+- Transport and deployment-specific concerns: The TEEP protocol is transport agnostic.
+See {{transport}} for requirements that apply to transport bindings, and see the HTTP binding {{I-D.ietf-teep-otrp-over-http}}
   for transport-specific operational details when that binding is used.

-- Scaling and batching: Large-scale deployments SHOULD consider batching updates and asynchronous workflows to avoid overwhelming devices or management servers.
+- Scaling: Large-scale deployments should consider batching updates to avoid overwhelming devices or management servers.
 Unsolicited messages and polling behavior should be chosen to balance timeliness and operational load.